The only thing standing between your well-crafted email and your subscribers is a great subject line.

 People like answering questions.
 Questions draw the reader into the conversation as a participant.
 Try subject lines that pose a question to pique curiosity.
 Your open rates are likely to increase as people naturally want to find answers.

 For some reason, people love to click on emails with numbers and lists.
 Perhaps it's because their expectations are clearly defined or it's easier for the brain to process.
 Whatever the reason, numbers and lists have been proven to work.
+Our 2020 data shows email subject lines using numbers generate a 24.97% open rate versus 23.34% without using numbers.

 Don't use phrases that sound too salesy or make promises you can't keep.
 Readers are savvy to click bait and will immediately mark your email as spam.
 Do your best to minimize exclamation points or CAPS.
 People are usually not as excited as you are about your email.
+In fact, our data found that subject lines that insist on urgency perform much worse.

 Have you ever noticed how Apple sells out of their newest products forcing most to wait?
 Apple has mastered the scarcity principle, where the value rises when demand is greater than supply.
 You can use this same strategy in your subject line.
 Let readers know that your offer is limited or has an expiration date.